itzmeanjan/frodokem/README.md

-> **Warning**
+> [!CAUTION]
-I attempt to make this library implementation constant-time but be informed that it is not yet audited.
-If you consider using it in production, be careful !
+> This FrodoKEM implementation is conformant with FrodoKEM specification @ https://frodokem.org/files/FrodoKEM-standard_proposal-20230314.pdf.
+I also try to make it timing leakage free, using `dudect` (see https://github.com/oreparaz/dudect) -based tests, but be informed that this implementation is not yet audited. *If you consider using it in production, be careful !*

 # frodokem
 FrodoKEM: Practical Quantum-secure Key Encapsulation from Generic Lattices

 ## Overview

 FrodoKEM is a post-quantum key encapsulation mechanism (KEM), based on the hardness of learning with errors (LWE) problem, which has close connections to conjectured-hard problems on generic, algebraically unstructured lattices, offering IND-CCA security.
 FrodoKEM is built on top of FrodoPKE, which is a public key encryption (PKE) algorithm, can be used for encrypting fixed length messages, offering IND-CPA security.

 Scheme | What does it offer ?
 --- | --:
 FrodoPKE | Lets you encrypt a fixed length message M, using your peer's public key, resulting in a cipher text, which can only be decrypted by respective peer's secret key.
 FrodoKEM | Helps in establishing secure communication channel between two parties - (a) starting communication over insecure channel, (b) later on begins using some authenticated encryption (AEAD) scheme for encrypting their messages, using the common key ( = shared secret ) that both of them arrived at by using the KEM scheme.

-Here I'm maintaining a header-only, easy-to-use ( see [below](#usage) ) C++ library, offering FrodoKEM API, for three security levels, each for two usage scenarios ( i.e. static and ephemeral ).
+Here I'm maintaining a header-only, easy-to-use ( see [below](#usage) ) C++20 library, offering FrodoKEM API, for three security levels, each for two usage scenarios ( i.e. static and ephemeral ).

-> **Note**
+> [!NOTE]
-Right now this library only provides you with FrodoKEM implementation s.t. generation of matrix `A` always uses SHAKE128 Xof.
+> Right now this library only provides you with FrodoKEM implementation s.t. generation of matrix `A` always uses SHAKE128 Xof.
 I've not *yet* implemented AES128 backed matrix `A` generation logic.

 Scheme | Target Security Level
 :-- | --: